Perspectives on History (W) (3)

 mentor and write a final report on the experience for the supervising

 instructor in the history department.
 Usually unpaid, internships

 include 45 to 90 hours of work over the semester.

 An intensive study of a theme, a period, a nation, or a region; a comparison between nations or regions; or some mixture of any of these possibilities.
 A variety of writing assignments relative to the topic will be required.

 Prerequisites: A course with maximum enrollment of 20 students in seminar format open in general only to senior history majors.
 Permission of instructor is required (which may be granted to second-semester juniors interested in doing honors work in their senior year).

 Honors Program in History (3,3)

-Prerequisites: The Honors Program is open only to students with a grade-point average in history of 3.3 or better.
-A student interested in taking the Honors Program course must receive the permission of a professor who will supervise this independent study.
+Prerequisites: The Honors Program is open only to students with a grade-point average in history of 3.3 or better, and the course can be taken only after the successful completion of Senior Seminar.
+A student interested in taking the Honors Program course must receive the permission of a professor who will supervise the independent study.